obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 ### Imperative pages

 When the page's UI is computed from runtime state or interleaves rendered content with imperative DOM, subclass `SettingPage` and pass a factory:

+> [!warning] You opt out of the declarative system inside `display()`
+> Controls you build by hand in `display()` are invisible to `getSettingDefinitions()`.
+They aren't indexed for global settings search, and the declarative features that key off definitions (`visible`/`disabled` predicates, automatic read/write and save) don't apply.
+You own all of that yourself.
+Use an imperative page only for the parts that genuinely need it, and keep the rest declarative.

 ```ts
 import { SettingPage, Setting } from 'obsidian';